CAASPP STAFF HUB

 Ensure Student Technology is operable/compatible BEFORE testing is scheduled (not day of).

-- ADMINISTRATION SCRIPTS (CAT, PT, CAST)
+ADMINISTRATION SCRIPTS (CAT, PT, CAST)

-- Ensure security checks
+ensure security checks

-- USE IN ALL SESSIONS
+- (outside all outer doors) USE IN ALL SESSIONS

 - Document and report all testing incidents according to your site protocols.